 Store in a well-padded case - The case should be well-shaped, sufficiently cushioned and waterproof.
 Generally, the inside of the case should be dry at all times.
 Store in a dry, cool place away from heat and anything that can break the racket.

 Thermal-lined racket bags are ideal - Don’t take your racket storing location for granted.
-Ideally, you should buy a bag that has a thermal-lined compartment which will safeguard your baby from extreme changes in temp.
+Ideally, you should buy a bag that has a thermal-lined compartment that will safeguard your baby from extreme changes in temp.
 This makes sure your racket is not only preserved but also protects your strings.

 Avoid extreme cold places - like high temperatures, extremely cold temp can do more harm than good to your strings.
 More specifically, very low temperature makes the strings dead and inflexible, which means you’ll pretty much have to restring.